Thinkofname/thinkofname.github.io/_posts/2017-12-29-december-change-log.md

 special textures get replaced with the correct wall texture at runtime based on placement.

-Implementing this required a bit of work to effiently store the type of window for a wall without increasing the size of `WallInfo` which each tile in the level has two making every little addition to the structure greatly increase the memory required.
+Implementing this required a bit of work to efficiently store the type of window for a wall without increasing the size of `WallInfo` which each tile in the level has two, making every little addition to the structure greatly increase the memory required.
 The `ResourceKey` structure used to name resources was too large to store in the `WallInfo` struct (about 64 bytes on 64 bit machines).
-Instead of storing it directly the level now keeps a map of key to a 8 bit id which is stored instead, this limits the number of unique types of windows 256 but that should be more than enough for now.
+Instead of storing it directly the level now keeps a map of key to a 8 bit id which is stored instead, this limits the number of unique types of windows to 256 but that should be more than enough for now.

 ### Staff members can be moved between rooms